 Tanqueray London Dry Gin, Campari, Mancino Rosso, Mancino Chinato, Fernet Branca, kalamansi puree

-Offering a French bistro experience in a chic setting, Voyages by Alain Ducasse at Morpheus Hotel is a brilliant restaurant for a casual lunch or celebratory dinner.
+Offering a French bistro experience in a chic setting, L’Attitude at Morpheus Hotel is a brilliant restaurant for a casual lunch or celebratory dinner.
 Should you fancy a drink or two, stop by the ash grey bar counter for a signature cocktail.
 We strongly recommend tasting the one that master chef Alain Ducasse favors.
 Featuring gin, sweet and bitter vermouths, herbal Fernet-Branca liquor, and citrusy kalamansi puree, Oui Chef is an Italian style cocktail from the negroni family.
 Notably, the story behind its name is pretty diverting.
-As the bartenders say, when monsieur Ducasse comes to the bar, he asks for his usual and so, the bartenders reply “Oui, chef!”
+As the bartenders say, when monsieur Ducasse comes to the bar, he asks for his usual choice.
+So, the bartenders reply “Oui, chef!”
 If you prefer bold flavors and strong drinks instead of fizzy, fruity, and light, Oui Chef would be an excellent option.

 Photo credits: Antica Trattoria; Mandarin Oriental, Macau; Goa Nights; Ksenia Kuzmina